 - Add bananas to a bowl and mash until relatively smooth.

 - Next, mix in the rest of the wet ingredients.
-Stir until everything is well incorporated.
+Stir until everything just combined.

 - Add flour, oats, baking powder, and baking soda.
 Gently fold ingredients until just combined.